ianyang66/NTU-SDN-2024/README.md

 ```
 install done<br>
 using on localhost<br>
-each controller need to execite in different terminal<br>
+each controller need to execute in different terminal at controller file using the code above<br>
 open another terminal to execute mininet
 ```
 sudo mn --custom mn_ddos_topology.py --switch ovsk  --controller=remote,ip=127.0.0.1:6653  --controller=remote,ip=127.0.0.1:6633